databrary/policies/jobs/webdev.md

 #### Preferred

 - History of contributions to open source projects
-- Familiarity with scala and play
+- Familiarity with Scala and Play Framework
 - Experience creating RESTful interfaces for structured data
 - Knowledge of SQL or other database technologies
 - Basic understanding of scientific practices and research tools, such as Matlab, SPSS, or R